SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - [Catchable exceptions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencatchable_exception_glosry.htm) are represented by exception objects of exception classes.
 - Predefined global exception classes exist, custom exception classes can be created.
 You can also create local exception classes.
 - Find an overview in the [Exceptions and Runtime Errors](27_Exceptions.md) cheat sheet.
-- See the following code snippet for an ABAP class that specifies the `EXCEPTIONS` addition, which should not be specified anymore for new developments, raising classic, non-class based exceptions.
+- See the following code snippet for an ABAP method that specifies the `EXCEPTIONS` addition, which should not be specified anymore for new developments, raising classic, non-class based exceptions.
   ```abap
   "ABAP class (creates UUIDs) raising a class-based exception
   TRY.